-Mayo Medical School: A perfect example of Mayo Clinic's commitment to innovative education
+Mayo Clinic School of Medicine: A perfect example of Mayo Clinic's commitment to innovative education

 Ever since Mayo Clinic was established more than 150 years ago, our goal has been to provide outstanding care to our patients and offer superior education programs that ensure the success of the next generation of medical professionals.